craabreu/openmm-lab/docs/theory.rst

 Potential Energy Slicing
 ========================

-This section contains the formulation used to implement the :class:`~nonbondedslicing.SlicedNonbondedForce` class.
+This section contains the formulation used to implement the :class:`~openmmlab.SlicedNonbondedForce` class.
 For simplicity, the equations presented in here follow the conventional 1-based indexing, whereas the class API follows Python's 0-based indexing.